Accelerated B.S./M.S. Degree Program

 - Spend your fifth year in an intensive research program in a sophisticated research environment.

 - Write and defend a thesis.

 Choose a research advisor based on your area of interest and a broad range of active research areas.

 Fill out a Five-Year B.S./M.S.
-Program in Chemistry Application Form (hard copies are available in the Chemistry Department Main Office).
-The completed form is signed by the Applicant, Proposed Advisor, and then submitted to the Chemistry Department Office for review by the the Undergraduate Program Director and the Graduate Program Director.
+Program in Chemistry Application Form.
+The completed form is signed by the Applicant, Proposed Advisor, and then submitted to the Chemistry Department Office for review by the Undergraduate Program Director and the Graduate Program Director.

 The form spells out a program of coursework for completion of the B.S. degree and the M.S. degree, including Senior Research (CHE 495-496), two 500-level graduate courses, and GRD 500, which will be taken during the senior year, and an intensive research experience for the fifth year of the program.
 Note: Students registering for CHE 495-496 must complete this form for approval prior to enrolling in the course.

 The coursework identified on the application form must be completed by the end of

 the senior year with a GPA of 3.0 or above, in addition to maintaining a GPA of 3.0